sethiyadivyanshu30/Event_Management_App/README.md

 # Event_Management_App
-Application for managing and hosting tests and events.
+Application for managing and hosting college events.